Menu

 Up a few steps to bedroom one containing a single 3 ft bed, chair, side table and drawers.

-Five steps lead to the utility room containing washing machine, tumble dryer, bench space, belfast sink, iron and ironing board.
+Five steps lead to the utility room containing washing machine, tumble dryer, bench space, Belfast sink, iron and ironing board.
 Ground floor WC with toilet, sink, shelf and mirror.
 Hanging hooks.
 Outdoor access into the utility room is handy for bringing dogs in this way after a walk.

 Priory Cottage: